gargpriyank/IBM-Edge-Workshop/docs/ieam42-agent-deploy.md

 4) Execute shell script `agent-install.sh` as in below.
 This will:
     - Publish the sample edge services such as helloworld, cpu2eventstreams, cpu and gps in multi-arch environments.
-    - Install the IEAM agent.
+    - Install the IEAM agent and `hzn` CLI.
     - Create an agreement in between edge agent on the edge node and the agbot on the IEAM.
     - Register the edge node with the pattern **pattern-ibm.helloworld**.
     - Deploy the sample helloworld service.